bradcfisher/OctoPrint-ExcludeRegionPlugin/README.md

 Any description or comment you'd like to associate with the exclusion.

+### @-Command Actions

+The plugin can react to specific @-commands embedded in the Gcode to control certain processing aspects.
+The main use case for this is to control enabling or disabling exclusion for specific sections of the file, such as start or end gcode.

+You can add a new entry at the bottom by entering a Command (e.g. "ExcludeRegion", etc), a parameter pattern regular expression to match, the action to perform, providing an optional description for the entry, and clicking the "+" button.

+For existing entries, you can modify the parameter pattern, action or description, or delete the entry by clicking the trashcan button.

+Each entry has the following properties:

+**Command**

+The name of the @-command name that should trigger the action.
+The name is provided without the leading `@` symbol (e.g. `ExcludeRegion`, not `@ExcludeRegion`), and the matching is case-sensitive (e.g. `ExcludeRegion` is considered different than `excluderegion`).

+**Parameter Pattern**

+A regular expression pattern to match against the parameters provided with the @-command.
+The action will only be executed for the specified command if the provided parameters match this pattern.

+**Action**

+One of the following actions to take when the specified @-Command is encountered.

+  - _**Enable Exclusion**_ - Causes the plugin to enforce any defined exclusion regions for subsequent Gcode commands.
+  - _**Disable Exclusion**_ - Disables exclusion processing for subsequent Gcode commands, and ends
+     any exclusion that is currently occurring.

+**Description**

+Any description or comment you'd like to associate with the action.

 ## How it Works

 The plugin intercepts all Gcode commands sent to your 3D printer by OctoPrint while printing.
 By